-I. Hot poured and caulked or cold caulked lead Advantages are that these are traditional methods, and that they are instant, requiring no setting time and it looks good.
+- 1. Hot poured and caulked or cold caulked lead.
+Advantages are that these are traditional methods, and that they are instant, requiring no setting time and it looks good.
 Disadvantages are that the lead does not stick to the iron, leaving the potential for water to enter the joint if the joint isn't sealed with paint.
 This seal needs to be re-made at intervals as a part of the maintenance of the ironwork.
 Looking to the future, lead is almost impossible to get out without damaging either the stone or the iron.
 Another consideration is that the hole in the stone must be water tight (lead tight), or a blind hole for hot pouring.
-If the caulking is too traditional, stress free, easy to extract later with hammer and chisel, sticks to iron so excludes moisture.
-Disadvantages are the setting time, which can necessitate propping of the railings etc

-3. Resin Advantages are convenience as applied usually by gun or cartridge, although this can result in incomplete filling of holes, and in this case a poured resin is better.
+If the caulking is too vigorous the stone can be fractured, especially if green. - 2.
+Grout.
+A poured grout of white cement or similar lime based mortar.
+Advantages, also traditional, stress free, easy to extract later with hammer and chisel, sticks to iron so excludes moisture.
+Disadvantages are the setting time, which can necessitate propping of the railings etc overnight. - 3.
+Resin.
+Advantages are convenience as applied usually by gun or cartridge, although this can result in incomplete filling of holes, and in this case a poured resin is better.
 Sticks very well to the iron to exclude moisture provided that the hole is properly filled.
 Resins will have a degree of flexibility which would serve to protect the stone against expansion/contraction stresses.
 Quick setting except in cold weather.

-Disadvantages are that resin is not guaranteed forever and long-term beahviour is unknown.
+Disadvantages are that resin is not guaranteed for ever and who knows how it will behave in the long term.
 Also it is not always easy to make a good appearance of the surface of the resin.
 Resin could prove difficult to remove without damage to stone or iron.